-Applicants who do not wish to pursue a full programme of study at the University but are interested in taking courses on a short-term basis (less than one academic year) may apply for admission as a visiting student to attend selected course(s) and take the assessment as defined in the programme scheme.
+Applicants who do not wish to pursue a full programme of study at the University but are interested in taking courses on a short-term basis (less than one academic year) may apply for admission as a visiting student (applicable only to non-local students engaged in full-time study) to attend selected course(s) and take the assessment as defined by the course offering unit.
 No qualification will be awarded to visiting students in respect of their studies at the University.
 A Certificate of Completion/Attendance, however, will be issued to visiting postgraduate students upon their fulfillment of the relevant course/attendance requirements.
 For visiting students taking undergraduate level course(s), they can apply to the Academic Regulations and Records Office for a testimonial or academic transcript.

-Visiting students will only be admitted if the relevant College/School/Department is satisfied with their academic suitability for the course(s) applied for, and if there are places in the lecture groups for the course(s) concerned.
+Visiting students will only be admitted if the relevant course offering unit is satisfied with their academic suitability for the course(s) applied for, and if there are places in the lecture groups for the course(s) concerned.